Which of the following was a key reason for colonial resistance to British rule?

 What was the British plan after the engagement at Concord?

-What was the significance of the “shot heard round the world”?
+What was the outcome of the skirmish at Concord?